 Caving and potholing

 For those of you who were wondering and didn’t already know, there’s not a lot of difference between caving and potholing.
 The main difference separating the two is important as caving relates to caves with a horizontal entrance and potholing refers to caves with a vertical entrance that you need to lower yourself into (via ropes and pulleys in most cases).
 Derbyshire and the Peak District have some excellent examples of both.
-There are several caving clubs you can join in the area too, who can guide your adventures.
+There are several caving clubs you can join in the area too, who can guide your adventures, as well as plenty of guided tours.
 Eldon Hole and Nettle Pot are the best natural potholes but they are not as numerous as in the Yorkshire Dales.
 However, what the Peak District does have in abundance are caves and mines!
 There are even some that can be visited without a change of attire and have been adapted for crowds with concrete paths and lighting, like the ones at the summit of Masson Hill or parts of Poole's Cavern in Buxton.

 A reputable book on the cave systems of the Peak District is 'Caves of Derbyshire' by Trevor Ford and David Gill.
 It includes insights on the well-frequented cave systems up at Winnat’s Pass, Giant’s Hole and the Gautries.
 Potholing and caving is a specialist sport and anyone intending to go underground should be well-equipped and in a party with at least one experienced caver.
 It’s one of the best sports around so enjoy yourself responsibly.